Radiant Cut Diamonds In-Depth Buying Guide

 Excellent: 1.20-1.31

-Color in Radiant Diamonds
+Radiant Diamonds Color

 Diamond Color Chart with Details

-For more detailed information on the color of radiant cut diamonds, use the table below.
+For more detailed information on the color of radiant cut diamonds, use the table below:

 < 0.50 Carat

-Poor/Far: >M/ L-M
+Poor/Fair: >M/ L-M

 Good: I-K